[Holodeck:

 TORRES: It might simply be a localised malfunction, but I've never

 heard anything like it.
-My guess is, it's a problem with the comm system
+My guess is

 JANEWAY: Janeway to Bridge.
 Get down to Engineering and run a

 diagnostic.
-I'm afraid we're going to have to cut your party short, Kes.
+I'm afraid we're going to have to cut your party short,

+Kes.
 Stations, everyone.
 Let's move.

 JANEWAY: Save me a slice, won't you?